Carillon

 The origins of the carillon can be traced to the Low Countries—present-day Belgium, the Netherlands, and the French Netherlands—in the 16th century.
 The modern carillon was invented in 1644 when Jacob van Eyck and the Hemony brothers cast the first tuned carillon.
-The instrument experienced a peak until the late-18th century, a decline during the French Revolution, a revival in the late 19th century, a second decline during the First and Second World Wars, and a second revival thereafter.
+The instrument experienced a peak until the late 18th century, a decline during the French Revolution, a revival in the late 19th century, a second decline during the First and Second World Wars, and a second revival thereafter.
 UNESCO has designated 56 belfries in Belgium and France as a World Heritage Site and recognized the carillon culture of Belgium as an intangible cultural heritage.

-According to counts by various registries, there are about 700 carillons worldwide.
+According to counts by various registries, about 700 carillons exist worldwide.
 Most are in and around the Low Countries, though nearly 200 have been constructed in North America.
 Almost all extant carillons were constructed in the 20th century.
-Additionally, there are about 500 "non-traditional" carillons, which due to some component of its action being electrified or computerized, most registries do not consider to be carillons.
-A plurality are located in the United States, and most of the others in Western Europe.
+Additionally, about 500 "non-traditional" carillons are known that most registries do not consider to be carillons due to some component of their action being electrified or computerized.
+A plurality of them is located in the United States, and most of the others are in Western Europe.
 A few "traveling" or "mobile" carillons are fixed to a frame that enables them to be transported.